mubarak09/employee-app/README.md

 As part of our Software Development Tools we were tasked with building a basic application with Kotlin that calculated and printed an employees Pay and Payslip.

+With added functionality such as editing, deleting and sorting employees that are in the arraylist.
+The menu system was also reworked with the developer in the title of the menu.

 ## Getting Started

 ### Dependencies